-Our Guide to Universal Orlando Resort has hints, tips, and tricks for planning your vacation plus information on all the biggest attractions.
-The guide is an essential resource for both first-time and repeat visitors.
+Our Guide to Universal Orlando Resort has hints, tips, and tricks for planning your vacation plus information on all the resort’s attractions.
+The guide is an essential resource for both first-time and returning visitors.

 Universal Orlando Resort, commonly known as Universal Orlando, opened in 1990.
-It is the second-largest resort in Orlando covering 541 acres of land in comparison to Walt Disney World’s 25600 acres.
 The resort opened on June 7, 1990, with one theme park Universal Studios Florida.
-Since then it has developed into a multi-day attraction with 2 Theme Parks (Universal Studios Florida & Islands of Adventure), a new water-park in 2017 (Volcano Bay), City Walk a nighttime district & 7 hotels.
-This expansion isn’t due to stop any time soon; Universal has recently announced a new park Universal’s Epic Universe will open in the future.
+Since then, it has developed into a multi-day attraction with 2 Theme Parks (Universal Studios Florida & Islands of Adventure), a new water-park in 2017 (Volcano Bay), City Walk a nighttime district & 7 hotels.
+This expansion isn’t due to stop any time soon; Universal has recently announced a new park.
+Universal’s Epic Universe will open in the future.

 Jump Right Into Our Guide to Universal Orlando

 Are you looking for specific information about Universal Orlando?
-We have created some handy page jumps will help you find information in our 2019 Guide to Universal Orlando.
+We have created some handy page jumps that will help you find information in our 2020 Guide to Universal Orlando.